 The rise of simplistic hypothesis testing and the declining interest in theory has also increased the gulf between academia and the policy world.
-As discussed above, theory is essential for understanding a complex reality, for formulating policy responses, and for policy evaluation.
-For example, how one thinks about dealing with a rising China depends first and foremost on one's broad perspective on world politics.
-Realist theories suggest one set of responses; liberal or constructivist theories offer quite different policy recommendations (Fravel, 2010; Liu, 2010).
-Creating and refining theories is an activity that academics are uniquely well positioned to do.
+As discussed above, theory is essential for understanding a complex reality, formulating policy responses, and for policy evaluation, and creating and refining theories is an activity that academics are uniquely well-positioned to do.
 When academics lose interest in theory, therefore, they relinquish one of their most potent weapons for influencing critical policy debates.

-This situation may not trouble those hypothesis testers who are primarily concerned with professional advancement.
-What matters to them is one's citation count, not helping outsiders understand important policy issues.
-As we have seen, the hypothesis-testing culture has produced little reliable or useful knowledge, and its esoteric jargon and arcane methods have made IR scholarship less accessible to policymakers, informed elites, and the public at large.
-Moreover, the emergence of an extensive think-tank community in Washington, London, and other world capitals has made policymakers less dependent on IR scholars at precisely the moment when these same scholars have less to contribute.
+This situation may not trouble most hypothesis testers, who are primarily concerned with advancement in the profession.
+What matters is one's citation count, not helping outsiders understand important policy issues.
+As we have seen, the hypothesis testing culture has produced little reliable or useful knowledge, and its esoteric jargon and arcane methods have made IR scholarship less accessible to policymakers, informed elites, and the public at large.
+Moreover, the emergence of an extensive think tank community in Washington, London and other world capitals has made policy-makers less dependent on IR scholars at precisely the moment when these same scholars have less to contribute.
 Taken together, these trends run the risk of making IR largely irrelevant to understanding and solving important real-world problems.